Neshaminy High School: Campus

-Neshaminy High School consists of a main building with a central hallway and branching hallways organized by department.
+Neshaminy High School consists of a main building with a central hallway and departmental branching hallways.
 There are two gymnasiums, Gym One and Gym Three.
 The school also has two theaters.
-The larger Theodore Kloos Auditorium is in the front of the main building and is used by the school's music department for the annual musical, and outside groups for performances.
-The school's drama department uses the smaller, black box theater.
+The larger Theodore Kloos Auditorium, in front of the main building, is used by the school's music department for the annual musical and by outside groups for performances.
+The school's drama department uses the smaller black-box theater.

 As of 1982, its capacity was 2,500.

 Academics

-In the 2020–2021 school year, 25% of students were proficient in the English keystones, 76.7% were professional in the algebra keystones, and 85.3% were proficient in the biology keystones.
-These scores may be lower than in previous years due to the impacts of the COVID-19 Pandemic.
+In the 2020–2021 school year, 25% of students were proficient in the English keystones, 76.7% in the algebra keystones, and 85.3% in the biology keystones.
+These scores may be lower than in previous years due to the impacts of the COVID-19 pandemic.
 The school's average graduation rate was 93%.

 In 2015–2016, Neshaminy students took Advanced Placement (A.P.) exams in eighteen areas.
 In 2020, Neshaminy students' average SAT score was 1190 (600 math, 590 verbal).
 The average ACT score was 27.

 Extracurricular activities

-Neshaminy High School offers dozens of co-curricular activities, including Action Adventure Club, Anime Club, Art Studio, Book Club, Ceramics Club, Change It Up Club, Color Guard, Concert Choir, dance team, debate team, Diversity Pride Club, dramatics, Environmental Action Club, Friends Helping Friends, Future Business Leaders of America, Future Problem Solvers, Interact, jazz band and ensemble, marching band, MiniTHON, Nature Club, National Honor Society, photography, Play with Clay, Reading Olympics, select choir, Skydiving Team, Spectrum, and World Language Club.
+Neshaminy High School offers dozens of co-curricular activities, including Action Adventure Club, Anime Club, Art Studio, Book Club, Ceramics Club, Change It Up Club, Color Guard, Concert Choir, dance team, debate team, Diversity Pride Club, dramatics, Environmental Action Club, Friends Helping Friends, Future Business Leaders of America, Future Problem Solvers, Interact, jazz band and ensemble, marching band, MiniTHON, Nature Club, National Honor Society, photography, Play with Clay, Reading Olympics, Rock Band, select choir, Spectrum, and World Language Club.

 Gym Night

 Neshaminy High School held its first Gym Night in the 1953–1954 school year.
 Since then, Gym Night has grown into a community-wide annual event.
 For the event, the student body divides into the Blue (last names A-K) and Red (last names L-Z) teams.
 For two nights in late winter, the two teams compete in relays and dance exhibitions designed and choreographed by the student.
-One team is crowned champion based on choreography, decorations, performance in relays, and sportsmanship.
+One team is crowned champion based on choreography, decorations, relay performance, and sportsmanship.

 Student publications

-The school's student newspaper is "The Playwickian."
+The school's student newspaper is The Playwickian.
 It has received awards from Columbia University for outstanding performance.
-On April 2, 2014, students Jackson Haines and Emily Scott received awards from the 2014 Scholastic Keystone Press Awards contest from articles published in "The Playwickian" about the school's mascot.
+On April 2, 2014, students Jackson Haines and Emily Scott received awards from the 2014 Scholastic Keystone Press Awards contest from articles published in The Playwickian about the school's mascot.
 Haines also receive a Gold Circle Award from the Columbia Scholastic Press Association for the same article.
-In July, the Pennsylvania High School Press Association awarded Journalism Teacher of the Year to Tara Huber, the adviser for "The Playwickian".
+In July, the Pennsylvania High School Press Association awarded Journalism Teacher of the Year to Tara Huber, the adviser for The Playwickian.

-Originally named "Expressions Literary Magazine", the school's "Howler" literary magazine has received the Pennsylvania School Press Association award.
-In addition, the school's yearbook is called "The Redskin.
+Originally named Expressions Literary Magazine, the school's Howler literary magazine has received the Pennsylvania School Press Association award.
+In addition, the school's yearbook is called The Redskin.